bitblit/Ratchet/README.md

 ### AWS

 Originally I was going to package this as 2 different libraries - one for just my AWS stuff, and the other for more generic stuff.
-But then I realized that even with the AWS stuff I would bring in AWS lib as a dev dependency because I do so much stuff on Lambda and Lambda already has the AWS library on it.
+Then I realized that even with the AWS stuff I would bring in AWS lib as a dev dependency because I do so much stuff on Lambda and Lambda already has the AWS library on it.
 So - Important note!
 If you use the AWS stuff in here you will need to do your own AWS dependency, something like :

 ```
-    "aws-sdk": "^2.533.0",
+    "aws-sdk": "^2.906.0",
 ```

 Or none of the AWS stuff is going to work.